 This warm cinnamon turmeric milk recipe is naturally gluten-free.

-😊 Health benefits of turmeric
+😊 Health benefits of turmeric and cinnamon

 🎁 Give this turmeric spice mix as a gift!